Mario2425/KFDstars/readme.md

 Supports: iOS 16.0-17.0(beta 4) ,excluding iOS 16.7.X | *A9-A16 SoCs*

-*No iOS 15 support for now, can be added but not sure*
+*No iOS 15 support for now, might be added in the future but not sure*

 KFD puaf_physuppet, KFD puaf_smith & KFD puaf_landa